 Charles VII bought it in 1422, ordering that it be destroyed, except for the keep.
 Saved from ruin, is one of the oldest stone keeps still standing today.
 In 1465, King Louis XI spent two years renovating the Langeais structure, modernizing it.
 Although no longer a fortified castle, its large towers, drawbridge and parapet will check all the boxes for fans of the Middle Ages.

-Inside, there are 15 rooms and an impressive 16th and 18th centuries tapestry collection to explore.
-An ideal French château to visit in winter time.
+Inside, there is 15 rooms and an impressive 16th and 18th centuries tapestry collection to explore.
+An ideal French château to visit in wintertime.

 Place Pierre de Brosse, 37130 Langeais

 Commissioned by King François the First, Azay-le-Rideau was built on an island in the river Indre.
 This special position gives it a ‘water mirror’ effect, where the small but statuesque building is perfectly reflected in the glass-like river below.

 Author Honoré de Balzac described it as “a faceted diamond set in the Indre”.
 Its French Renaissance architecture, trimmed gardens and blend of French and Italian decor make it one of the jewels in the Loire’s crown.

 The château was built in 1731 by nobleman Charles de Biencourt, a botany enthusiast who set about landscaping the parks into an English style garden.
 His son who inherited the castle continued to tend to the gardens by planting then-exotic trees like Sequoia, Cedar, American tulip, making Azay-le-Rideau a picturesque château to visit in winter and throughout the year, too.

 SUBSCRIBE TO MY